Eric-Lennartson/pd-guis/README.md

 - dial_track
 - dial_ticks
 - dial_thumb
-- dial_thumb_highlight (highlight for the dial, shown when dial is active)
+- dial_thumb_highlight (highlight for the dial, shown on thumb when dial is active)
 - dial_active (contrasting region showing the area the dial has already covered)
 - dial_label
 - tooltip_fill